"LAST OF THE FAMOUS INTERNATIONAL PLAYBOYS"

 The third solo single from Morrissey was the first of a run of four non-album singles, although it was later included on the 1990 compilation album Bona Drag.
 The single entered the UK singles chart at #6 on 5th February 1989, but had slipped to #8 by the following week and then down to #21 by the 19th Feb.
 The track also reached #3 in Ireland, #20 in Finland, #79 in Australia and #3 on the U.S. Modern Rock Tracks Chart.

 However, the photo had nothing to do with the songs subject matter, apart from the fact that he was a boy at play.
 Indeed, Morrissey is not singing about himself at all.

-The songs lyrics actually are about the notorious London gangsters the Kray Twins.
-You can view these further down this page.
+The song's lyrics actually are about the notorious London gangsters the Kray Twins.

 The single is notable for including three former members of The Smiths - bassist Andy Rourke, rhythm guitarist Craig Cannon and drummer Mike Joyce - who also played on the B-side "Lucky Lisp".
 Session guitarist Neil Taylor (he later worked with Robbie Williams) also played on the single.